Atherosclerosis and High Blood Pressure

 - 40% to 50% lower risk of death from a heart attack

 Exercise and a low-salt diet that is high in fruits and vegetables will reduce blood pressure by a moderate amount.
-For most people, though, medicines are necessary to adequately control high blood pressure.
+For most people, though, medication is necessary to adequately control high blood pressure.
 In fact, most people will eventually require two or more drugs for blood pressure.

 Numerous drugs effectively treat hypertension.
 No particular medicine has been proven better than the others at preventing atherosclerosis.